arshk123/410-Final-Project/README.md

 Music Rater
 ===========

 Our CS410 Final Project.
-It uses sentiment analysis and pitchfork reviews to assign an artist a rating, and allows users to rate artists in order to form a content based recommendation system.
-This project uses the VADER sentiment analysis library available in nltk.
+It uses sentiment analysis performed on pitchfork reviews to assign an artist a rating, and allows users to rate artists.
+Our system uses a combination of content-based filtering and collaborative filterting to recommend new artists to users.
+More specifically, the recommender system uses the k-nearest neighbors algorithm with cosine similarity metrics .This project uses the VADER sentiment analysis library available in nltk.

 Installation
 ------------